Leaky Heart Valve

 A leaky heart valve might go unnoticed.
 Or it could cause health problems that could be either minor or serious.
 How serious a leaky heart valve is depends on how much it interferes with normal blood flow through the heart.
-Treatments include medicines, surgical repair, or replacement of the leaky valve.
-Observation over time is the most common approach to a leaky heart valve.
+Treatments include medicines, surgical repair, or surgical replacement of the leaky valve.
+Observation over time for changes is the most common approach to a leaky heart valve.

 What Is a Leaky Heart Valve?